rit/provenanceindex/README.md

 # provenanceindex
-Repository for the project to rebuid the Getty Provenance Index as a Linked Data Application
+Repository for the project to rebuild the Getty Provenance Index as a Linked Data Application